 Simply put, the rules of natural justice relate to fairness.
-The School will ensure that all concerns, difficulties or complaint are dealt with in accordance with the following principles:
+The School will ensure that all concerns, difficulties or complaints are dealt with in accordance with the following principles:

-- All parties will be provided with all information and documentation pertinent to the matters raised; - All parties will be given the opportunity to prepare and present their case and respond to the other parties involved; - All persons investigating and making decisions in relation to the matters raised will be impartial and will do so without bias (or apparent bias) to any party involved; - All decisions will be made on a balanced and considered assessment of the information before the investigator only; - All decisions will be based upon logical conclusions, and not on mere speculation or suspicion; - All decisions will be supported by detailed reasons which will be disclosed to all parties involved.
+- All parties will be provided with all information and documentation pertinent to the matters raised; - All parties will be given the opportunity to prepare and present their case and respond to the other parties involved; - All persons investigating and making decisions in relation to the matters raised will be impartial and will do so without bias (or apparent bias) to any party involved; - All decisions made will be made on a balanced and considered assessment of the information before him or her only; - All decisions made will be based upon logical conclusions, and not based on mere speculation or suspicion; - All decisions made will be supported by reasons which will be disclosed to all parties involved.